grssnbchr/rddj/README.md

 ## Roadmap

 * Add filter options.
+* Add date to links in order to sort them by age.
 * Get rid of Bower.
 * Get rid of Grunt.
 * Use Markdown instead of JSON